alonfnt/bayex/README.md

 Remember to amend your current commit with the fixes if any of the checks fails.

 ## Planned Features
-- [ ] Optimization on real numbers domain.
+- [ ] Optimization on continuos domains.
 - [ ] Integer parameters support.
 - [ ] Categorical Variables
 - [ ] Automatic Parallelization on XLA Devices.